 Enjoy the best of both worlds of Chobe National Park and the Okavango with mobile tented camps, superb game viewing, water and wildlife activities, bird-watching, professional tour guides, riverboat cruises, sparkling lagoons and helicopter game viewings.

-With excellent game viewing, Okavango also offers some of the very best luxury lodges in the world.
+With excellent game viewing, Okavango Delta luxury lodges also offers some of the very best lodging and premium comforts for safari-goers.
 With incredible décor, modern decorated suites, excellent views, superb service and food, these intimate safari experiences have it all.

 Botswana horse safari